cwrucutter/snowmower_localization/README.md

 ## To Do ##
 * **DONE** Create an EKF class.

-* Include publishers and subscribers.
+* **DONE** Include publishers and subscribers.

+* Add transform broadcaster to pubState function.

+* Populate odometry message with Covariances.

+* Create callback functions for subscribers.

 * **DONE** Code up the equations for the system model.